-Lundbeckfonden’s vision to create a better life through new knowledge is supported by the Foundation’s award strategy.
-We wish our grants to make a significant contribution towards increasing the quality and the usability of the cumulative, research-based knowledge and experience gained in the field of biomedical sciences in Denmark.
+We wish our grants to make a significant contribution towards increasing the quality and the usability of the cumulative, research-based knowledge and experience gained in the field of biomedical sciences in Denmark, particularly in the field of brain research.
 At the same time, our grants must help ensure that Denmark always has the best graduates and scientists at all career levels.

 The term ‘biomedical sciences’ is used here in its broadest sense.
 Many adjacent fields of research which, traditionally, belong to other classical faculties (particularly natural science and technical science) are increasingly steering the field of biomedicine towards new breakthroughs in knowledge and treatment.
 Consequently, we treat research in technical and natural sciences with subject matter that addresses biomedical issues as biomedical sciences research.

-Lundbeckfonden also wishes to stimulate the interest of children, young people, and the population in general, in sciences and research by funding projects on science education and research communication.
+In addition, we have a general aim to stimulate the interest of children, young people and the population in general in sciences and research by funding projects on science education and research communication.

 Applications and project proposals that are not submitted as a response to general advertisements and do not meet the deadlines in the foundation’s application system will be processed only on the consent of the foundation.